 A GoPro Subscription will cost you $49.99/£49.99/AU$69.99 per year.
 You need to pay that money upfront at the start of the year.

-There are similar massive discounts when buying the Hero9 Black, Hero8 Black or the GoPro Max, for those taking up the GoPro Subscription deal.
-(Also note that if you're already a GoPro subscriber, you can still buy the cameras for the reduced price).
+There are similar massive discounts when buying the Hero11 Black Creator Edition, Hero 11 Black Mini, HERO10 Black Bones, or the GoPro Max (opens in new tab), for those taking up the GoPro Subscription deal.
+(Also note that if you're already a GoPro subscriber, you can still buy the cameras for a reduced price).

 If you decide to continue for another two years, then that initial saving on your camera will basically be wiped out.
 That said, if you want to cancel your subscription after the first year, you're perfectly entitled to do so.